P1X-in/tanks-of-freedom-ii/docs/DESIGN.md

 #### Amber Noon Campaign
 Amber Noon Prince Tybalt with a handful of loyal forces trains against Jade Twilight Captain Claude, until he is strong enough.

 Prince Tybalt leads his forces against Sapphire Dawn, who allied themselves with Warlord Grim, as well as against Ruby Dusk standing in their way.
 He arrives with both his and allied Jade Twilight Forces at the outskirts of Amber Noon capital.
-It is being defended by Sapphire Dawn forces and Amber Noon troops loyal to Warlord Grim, as they defend it from Ruby Dusk.
-Both opponents are defeated and Prince Tybalt frees King Ludwig, ending the war.
+It is being defended by Sapphire Dawn forces and ex-Amber Noon troops loyal to Warlord Grim, who are now Obsidian Night, as they defend it from Ruby Dusk.
+Ruby Dusk led by Noble Sidney, Jade Twilight led by Admiral Torsten as well as Sapphire Dawn led by Genral Cyrus help Prince Tybalt free King Ludwig, ending the war.

 #### Epilogue

 Warlord Grim is imprisoned in the Amber Castle.
 A handful of his loyal knights frees him from his cell.
-He gathers his forces and fights through Jade Twilight forces stationed nearby to escape.
+He gathers his forces and fights through Amber Noon forces stationed nearby to escape.
 He dissapears into the mountains to plot his revenge.

 ### Missions